The information in this article applies to:

-- On the Line Style panel of the the Picture File Box Specification (Or PDF Box Specification) dialog, note that the selected picture is located on the "CAD, Default" layer, then click the Define button to the right of the Layer drop-down list.
+- On the Line Style panel, note that the selected picture is located on the "CAD, Default" layer.
+Click the Define button to the right of the Layer drop-down list.
+Note: Cannot change the layer in Home Designer Pro.

 - In Chief Architect Premier and Chief Architect Interiors: In the Layer Display Options dialog:

 - Click the Copy button in the middle of the dialog box.

 - Give the new layer a short, descriptive name such as "Image, Floor Plan".

-- Click to remove the check-box from the Disp column for this layer.
+- Click to remove the check-box from the Disp column for this layer if you want to hide the image or PDF from view, while keeping it saved in the plan file.

 - Click OK to close the Layer Display Options dialog.